Informative Essay Guide

 This one is an example of a cause-and-effect informative essay.
 In trying to provide the cause for buying fast food and what effects such consumption can bring, the writer decided to make the essay revolve around three aspects: convenience, commercialization, and tastefulness.

 However, it is unclear where the thesis is.
-Other than this hiccup, everything else is crystal clear: the main part is detailed and contains visual elements, which is a good move to help the audience understand the data better; the ending is also done well.
+Other than this hiccup, everything else is well-done: the body content is detailed and contains visual elements, which is a good move to help the audience understand the data better; the ending is also done well.

 How to Write an Informative Essay (7 Steps)

 Writing an informative essay is similar to any essay writing process.
-It requires understanding the task, coming up with the ideas that’ll be developed in the piece, building a layout, and more.
-Below, you can find seven essential steps to writing a thought-provoking and faultless informative paper from scratch.
+Students often find it helpful to break the task into stages: understanding the assignment, developing ideas, building a layout, and drafting with credible sources.
+Below, you can find seven essential steps to writing a thought-provoking informative paper from scratch.

 1. Analyze the assignment